Giuliani says Trump repaid $130G to Cohen 'over several months'

 Porn star's lawyer responds

-Meanwhile, Michael Avenatti, attorney for Stormy Daniels, tweeted his reaction to Giuliani's comments.
+Meanwhile, Michael Avenatti, attorney for Daniels, tweeted his reaction to Giuliani's "Hannity" comments.

 "We predicted months ago that it would be proven that the American people had been lied to as to the $130k payment and what Mr. Trump knew, when he knew it and what he did in connection with it," Avenatti wrote.
 "Every American, regardless of their politics, should be outraged...